pslucas0212/Part-5-Perparing-the-Template/README.md

 ```
 # systemctl poweroff
 ```
-Now we will return the the vCenter console and convert the VM to a template.
+Now we will return to the vCenter console and convert the VM to a template.
 Name the template ‘template-rhel8-cloudinit’

 ### Back on the Satellite side...

 First we will define RHEL 8.3 as an operating system choice.
 Make sure you are in the Operations Department organization and the moline locations.
-On the side menu chose Hosts -> Operating Systems.
+On the side menu choose Hosts -> Operating Systems.

 ![Host -> Operating Systems](/images/sat83.png)